 As I focused in on another face, it was someone who had deeply wounded me in the past.
 I’ve struggled to forgive this person.
 Forgiveness is work for some of us.
 Grudges are easy.
 But there he was, my adversary, enjoying the ambrosial banquet.

 My adversary in heaven was stripped of his failures.
 His mistakes were no longer visible to my eyes.
-He was there, as was I, in perfect form whittled down to whom the Savior intended us to be, all love, all joy.
+He was there, as was I, in perfect form whittled down to whom the Savior intended us to be, all love, all joy, all peace.
 And I loved him.
 And I knew God loved him.
 And I was humbled.

 Back here on earth we have our separate corners.
 We have our own parties, our own people, our colors, our flags, our precious opinions and hills we die upon.
 But in the great beyond, there are no corners.
 There is one shared table, one shared Savior.
 Will we sit down with those who we’ve hated?
 Will we share dinner rolls with our murderers?
 I believe that is more our choice today than theirs.